Porskrog/Book-Project-The-Broken-Compass/manuscript/dedication.md

 # Dedication

-This book, with its provocative tone and unwavering commitment to ethical leadership, is dedicated to my father, who passed away at 91, just five months ago.
+This book, with its provocative tone and unwavering commitment to ethical leadership, is dedicated to my father, who passed away at 91.
 He was a complex man - a giant upon whose shoulders I stand, who taught me the true meaning of propriety, fairness, and uprightness, often through unconventional means.

 My father was not a man of endless patience.
 He could be sarcastic, even provocative.
 He had a knack for challenging people, pushing them out of their comfort zones.
 Yet, beneath this exterior lay a heart of gold and a mind sharp as a tack.